griffithlab/rnaseq_tutorial_wiki/IGV-Tutorial.md

 * The alt allele is either a deletion or insertion of one or two `T`s
 * The remaining bases are mismatched, because the alignment is now out of sync
 * The dpSNP entry at this location (rs74604068) is an A->T, and in all likelyhood an artifact
-* i.e. the common variants included some cases that are actually common misalignments caused by repeats
+* i.e. the common variants from dbSNP include some cases that are actually common misalignments caused by repeats

 ## Coverage by GC